 Then there’s the name changes.
 Adobe changed the name of Lightroom CC (2015) to Lightroom Classic CC in October 2017, then to Lightroom Classic (dropping the CC) in May 2019.
 Lightroom CC appeared in October 2017 and was renamed to Lightroom in May 2019.
 No wonder people are confused!

 The simple answer – with few exceptions, Lightroom Classic is the best version to buy or upgrade to.
 Don’t even think about migrating your Catalog to Lightroom unless you fully understand all the implications, both practical and financial.

 Let’s expand on that.

-Lightroom Classic CC is the newest version of Lightroom CC (2015).
+Lightroom Classic is the newest desktop version of Lightroom.
 In October 2017 Adobe improved the speed of Lightroom, added a few new features and changed the name.
-Lightroom Classic CC is paid for on a subscription basis that currently costs $9.99 per month in the United States, and a similar amount in other countries, depending on exchange rates and local taxes.
+Lightroom Classic is paid for on a subscription basis that currently costs $9.99 per month in the United States, and a similar amount in other countries, depending on exchange rates and local taxes.
 For that, you get the following:

 - 20GB of cloud storage space for storing photo files.

-You also need to make sure your computer meets the minimum system requirements to run Lightroom Classic CC.
+You also need to make sure your computer meets the minimum system requirements to run Lightroom Classic.
 This Adobe help page lists the requirements for Windows and Mac OS computers.

-Verdict: If you’re new to Lightroom then Lightroom Classic CC is the version you should buy (or more accurately, subscribe to).
-The only reasons not to choose Lightroom Classic CC are if you don’t like the subscription model of payment (in that case go for Lightroom 6) or if you use a smartphone for ALL of your photography (in which case the new Lightroom CC might suit you better).
+Verdict: If you’re new to Lightroom then Lightroom Classic is the version you should buy (or more accurately, subscribe to).
+The only reason not to choose Lightroom Classic is if you use a smartphone for ALL of your photography (in which case Lightroom might suit you better).